grepdisc/kindfools/_pages/heavyreflections.md

    inspired by "Heavy" at Masten Resource Center
 - *Tuesday, May 21* 6:00pm-8:30pm WRITE ON intuitive writing group inspired by "Heavy" at Rise of WNY at 1643 Hertel Ave
-- *Friday, May 31* by 9:00pm Deadline to Submit your writing
+- *Friday, May 31* by 9:00pm Deadline to Submit writings
 - *Saturday, June 22* 1:00-3:00pm Celebration/Presentation at Fitz Books & Waffles of
    publication of writings by core group